MicrosoftDocs/visualstudio-docs.pl-pl/docs/msbuild/starttrackingcontextwithroot.md

 #### <a name="parameters"></a>Parametry
 [in] `intermediateDirectory`

- Katalog, w którym mają zostać zapisane w dzienniku śledzenia.
+ Katalog, w którym ma być przechowywany dziennik śledzenia.

 [in] `taskName`